stackbit-projects/ultra-primrose-9dd8f/content/about.md

 Ernst & Young, May 2019
 Given trajectory record of mobile device in Atlanta City , we asked to predict whether the device will leave the city or not.
-We convert the historical data into supervised learning problem, derived a lot new features and feed it into Gradient Boosting Machine
+We convert the historical data into supervised learning problem, done tons of feature engineering and feed it into Gradient Boosting Machine

 ## Hobby
 ---